 - Improved effect(s) on serious outcomes of the condition that are affected by alternate therapies

-- Ability to provide benefit(s) in patients who cannot tolerate or are unresponsive to alternative or an ability to be used effectively in combination with other critical agents that cannot be combined with available therapy.
+- Ability to provide benefit(s) in patients who cannot tolerate or are unresponsive to alternatives or an ability to be used effectively in combination with other critical agents that cannot be combined with available therapy.

-The SFDA will evaluate the drug potential using the provided clinical data or its summaries to determine if it reflects the potential to address an unmet medical need.
+The SFDA will evaluate the drug’s potential using the provided clinical data or its summaries to determine if it reflects the potential to address an unmet medical need.
 Note that drug development should be designed to measure this potential.

-3- First Generic or Biosimilar
+The first Generic or Biosimilar

-4- Shortage
+Shortage Item

 To enhance drug availability, SFDA will consider the priority review for the following candidates: